5j4/mariusdroughtproject/_pages/dashboard/science/drought_impacts_management/water_quality/drought_impacts_wq_thames.md

 The sensitivity of phytoplankton to climate change is smaller for diatoms, chlorophytes and Microcystis-like cyanobacteria and higher for picoalgae and cyanobacteria.
 For example, while cyanobacteria can double their average concentration in reach 1 for an increase in temperature of +3°C, chlorophytes only show an increase between 5 and 10%.

 Chlorophytes, diatoms and Microcystis-like cyanobacteria decrease their concentration along with precipitation, while cyanobacteria and picoalgae increase it.

+{% include
+	image.html
+	image="diwqrt_avgphytoplanktonchange.jpg"
+	caption="Change in the average phytoplankton abundance in the River Thames (UK) in reach 1 due to climate alteration (precipitation and temperature), under current conditions of land-use and current phosphorus removal mitigation strategies.
+In each plot, the x-axis represents the alteration in temperature (°C), the y-axis the alteration in precipitation (%), while the resulting change in average phytoplankton cell abundance is represented with colours.
+Each plot is associated with a different phytoplankton group (diatoms, chlorophytes, picoalgale, cyanobacteria and Microcystis-like cyanobacteria).
+The black dots represent the changes in precipitation and temperature of 10,000 UKCP09 change factors."
+%}

 ## Further information